marthaprange/content-style-guide-1/08-writing-technical-content.html.md

 Outline your article, then write a draft.
 Stay in touch with your subject matter expert and revise as needed for accuracy, consistency, and length.

 When you’re happy with a draft, pass it to another technical writer for peer review.
-Then show it to a lead technical writer for additional review and revisions.
-For new content or highly complex content, send last draft to your subject matter expert for final approval.
+Then send last draft to your subject matter expert for final approval.

 ### Writing technical content